The Society is currently undergoing a restructuring and will not be accepting any new requests for mediation or training until further notice.

 Please donate to our Family Mediation Subsidy Fund.
 Your generosity will build up our subsidy fund so that more low income families can access the services they need.
 Donations go towards providing free or subsidized family mediation, coaching, counseling or communication training.

-Communicating through Conflict is now Lifeskils for Peace – Same excellent learning, now in 10 parts instead of 9.
+Communicating through Conflict is now Lifeskills for Peace – Same excellent learning, now in 10 parts instead of 9.

 Lifeskills for Peace teaches you to be effective with clear, collaborative communication techniques.
 If you are asking yourself: Why do difficult conversations end up as arguments?
 How do I be more assertive?
 Why can’t I get my point across?
 Consider signing up for one or more Lifeskills for Peace sessions.